BERD-NFDI/bear-ml/README.md

 economics research.

-Whether you are a graduate student, an early career researcher, or an experienced professional looking to update your skills, BERD Projects can help you improve your computing and data skills in a practical and effective way.
+Whether you are a graduate student, an early career researcher, or an experienced professional looking to update your skills, "BERD Projects" can help you improve your computing and data skills in a practical and effective way.

-## Target group
+## Target Group

 Applied researchers from Business, Economics, Social Sciences or related field, who
-- .. have little or no formal eduction or experience with the analysis pipeline for unstructured data
+- .. have little or no formal eduction or experience with analysis pipelines for unstructured data.
-- .. want to know how to appropriately structure the codebase for the data analysis project
+- .. want to know how to appropriately structure the codebase for their data analysis project.
-- .. seek advice for specific problems faced when analyzing unstructured data and training models (see our [Discussion board](./discussions))
+- .. seek advice for specific problems faced when analyzing unstructured data and training models (see our [Discussion board](./discussions)).

 ## Practical Lessons